 First year courses are prerequisites for all of the following courses that have been recently offered to second- and third-year students.
 Additional prerequisites and recommendations are included for some of the courses.
 The courses are listed here in alphabetical order.
 Please note that not all courses and seminars are offered every year.
 Also, many courses can be offered for 2 or 3 credits, even if not explicitly indicated here.

 This course explores problems raised by the functioning of administrative tribunals in governmental rule-making, adjudication, investigation, and enforcement.
 There is a special emphasis upon procedure and the relationship between administrative agencies and the judicial system.

 This course deals with both jurisdictional issues (in contract and tort, as well as state v. federal questions) and substantive maritime law.
-Topics covered include maritime liens, carriage of goods, salvage, collisions at sea, and the law of
+Topics covered include maritime liens, carriage of goods, salvage, collisions at sea, and the law of maritime accidents.